psparthiban21/psparthiban21/README.md

 - Reviewed monitoring events periodically, tuning threshold limits, and adding new monitoring endpoints to align with DevOps standards.
 - Led and managed a 7 Site Reliability Engineers team, delegating tasks, providing mentorship, and technical training.
 - Partnered with IT and business departments to identify procedural gaps, documenting them for Scrum calls.
-- Working with Directors and Top level management to identify the Yearly goals and
+- Working with Directors and Top level management to identify the Yearly goals and assign a target to Team members.
+- Working with Directors to plan team budget and make the necessary budget allocations.
+- Working with Directors to monitor the performance of team members and develop necessary training.
 - Administered company information security testing and protection plans.
 - Oversaw hardware infrastructure, staying updated with the latest technology trends.
 - Ensured software patches were applied and implemented measures to protect against threats as a part of global complaints.